-Fact: The Amazon Rainforest is the biggest and most famous rainforest.
+Fact: The Amazon Rainforest is the world’s biggest (and most famous) rainforest.

 The biggest and most famous tropical rainforest is the Amazon Rainforest in South America.
 It is almost twice the size of India.
 Most of the Amazon Rainforest is in Brazil, but it also covers parts of Peru, Colombia, Venezuela, Ecuador, Bolivia, Guyana, Suriname and French Guiana.

-You can find out more about the Amazon Rainforest here.
+- You can find out more about the Amazon Rainforest here Amazon Rainforest Facts.